tensorflow/java/CONTRIBUTING.md

 1. Download locally the archive of the tensorflow release at https://github.com/tensorflow/tensorflow/archive/refs/tags/vX.X.X.tar.gz
 2. Compute the SHA sum using the shell command `sha256sum <tensorflow-x.x.x.tar.gz>`
-3. Update `urls`, `sha256` and `strip_prefix` fields of the `org_tensorflow` archive rule in Bazel [workspace](https://github.com/tensorflow/java/blob/master/tensorflow-core/tensorflow-core-api/WORKSPACE#L19)
+3. Update `urls`, `sha256` and `strip_prefix` fields of the `org_tensorflow` archive rule in Bazel [workspace](https://github.com/tensorflow/java/blob/master/tensorflow-core/tensorflow-core-native/WORKSPACE#L19)
 4. Extract the archive in a temporary folder
-5. Copy the content of `tensorflow-x.x.x/.bazelrc` file to `tensorflow-core/tensorflow-core-api/tensorflow.bazelrc` under TensorFlow Java source tree
+5. Copy the content of `tensorflow-x.x.x/.bazelrc` file to `tensorflow-core/tensorflow-core-native/tensorflow.bazelrc` under TensorFlow Java source tree
-6. Copy the content of `tensorflow-x.x.x/WORKSPACE` after the "###### Copy content of..." notice if `tensorflow-core/tensorflow-core-api/WORKSPACE`, read notice for more details
+6. Copy the content of `tensorflow-x.x.x/WORKSPACE` after the "###### Copy content of..." notice if `tensorflow-core/tensorflow-core-native/WORKSPACE`, read notice for more details

-If the version of `tensorflow-x.x.x/.bazelversion` is different than the one found in `tensorflow-core/tensorflow-core-api/.bazelversion`
+7. Copy the content of `tensorflow-x.x.x/.bazelversion` file to `tensorflow-core/tensorflow-core-native/.bazelversion`

-1. Update the version of `tensorflow-core/tensorflow-core-api/.bazelversion` to match TensorFlow's one
+8. Validate that options in `tensorflow-core/tensorflow-core-native/.bazelrc` are still accurate or update them accordingly
-2. Update the CI build scripts at `.github/workflows/ci.yml` under TensorFlow Java source tree to reflect the version of Bazel to download and run for all platforms
+9. Update URLs of existing TensorFlow binaries in the `tensorflow-core/tensorflow-core-native/scripts/dist_download` script

-3. Validate that options in `tensorflow-core/tensorflow-core-api/.bazelrc` are still accurate or update them accordingly
+#### Patching TensorFlow Sources

 In order to build the TensorFlow native library to work with TensorFlow Java, we sometimes need to apply some patches to the TensorFlow sources.
-These patches are found in `tensorflow-core/tensorflow-core-api/external`.
+These patches are found in `tensorflow-core/tensorflow-core-native/external`.

 - If you have an error like "Error in fail: Error applying patch //external:xxx.patch:", verify why the patch is failing by looking at the TensorFlow source code.
   Chances are that this code has changed and the patch needs to be updated.